fastrgv/Reliquarium/README.md

 These puzzles are easy enough for children and will likely help with learning 3D visualization, geometry, problem solving and computer skills.

-Works on Macs running OS-X and PCs running GNU/Linux.

 There are 4 variations numbered 2, 4, 5, and 6, according to a dimension of each puzzle.
 Puzzles # 4, 5, & 6 are my own creations;  while #2 is a well-known Grabarchuk puzzle.
 Generally, the puzzles with a smaller number are somewhat more difficult.
 Puzzle #4 is the most difficult.